Interval Identification | Tips And Tricks (10 of 10)

-To start, when reading intervals on the staff it is helpful to know that with each of the even numbered intervals, such as Major and minor seconds, Perfect fourths, Major and minor sixths, as well as Perfect eighths, or octaves, if the bottom note of the interval is on a line, then the top note will always be on a space.
+When reading intervals on the staff it is helpful to know that with each of the even numbered intervals, such as Major and minor seconds, Perfect fourths, Major and minor sixths, as well as Perfect eighths (or octaves) if the bottom note of the interval is on a line, then the top note will always be on a space.

 Likewise, if the bottom note of an even numbered interval is on a space, then the top note will always be on a line.